 we differ is that we place a fog, a particular kind of conceptual overlay onto that experience

 and then make an emotional investment in that overlay, taking it to be "real" in and of itself.

 Years ago as a young lad in my twenties I had attended meditation sessions at the Mahasi Meditation Center, but because of a series of mitigating circumstances beyond my control as found in the Doing Hard Time In A Zen Monastery and unrelated to the meditation center itself, I was unable to reach completion of the full 12 week meditation regimen as offered by the center.

-However, after having volunteered with the American Red Cross and being deployed for weeks-and-weeks-and-weeks working four hurricanes (Katrina, Rita, Gustav, and Ike), because of an innate longing for a distinct separation immersed in total quietude mixed in with a certain longing for a long lost Terry and the Pirates milieu of the Asian atmosphere --- without concern by or for others with my support system --- I returned after thirty years plus making a point, from the beginning, to re-participate in and completing all 12 weeks, of which I did.
+However, after having volunteered with the American Red Cross and being deployed for weeks-and-weeks-and-weeks working four hurricanes (Katrina, Rita, Gustav, and Ike), because of an innate longing for a distinct separation immersed in total quietude mixed in with a certain longing for a long lost Terry and the Pirates milieu of the Asian atmosphere --- without concern by or for others with my support system --- I returned after forty years plus making a point, from the beginning, to re-participate in and completing all 12 weeks, of which I did.